gcftaskforce/kdb-site/README.md

 All required environment variables are checked at startup.

-Additionally, a *fetch* request is made to the API to establish REGION_DEFS and LANGS.
+This is an API-based application; the API connection must be established at startup.
+A *fetch* request is made to the API to set the application-level "constants" REGION_DEFS and LANGS.
+The application fails early if this *fetch* fails.

 ## Translated Content and Labels